Cookies on the SIM Sherpa website

 at Vodafone.co.uk

-You’ll notice some plans labelled as “Entertainment Plans”.
+You’ll notice some plans called “Entertainment Plans”.
 These include subscriptions to certain entertainment services, but are usually around £6 more expensive than their usual plans, so it’s not like it’s a freebie.

 Pick an inclusive subscription with any of these SIM only deals: